rakeshkota19/data-foundry-app/README.md

   A significant amount of time was spent dealing with the Amplify configuration process.
 The React restriction on importing files from outside the src/ directory caused issues with the generated amplify_outputs.json file.
 The AWS Amplify documentation wasn't entirely clear on the best practices for handling this in a Create React App environment.
   The solution involved copying the file into the src/ directory during the build process, which required additional build configuration.

-## Future Improvements
+## Future Issues / Improvements

 - Complete implementation of file access controls based on authentication status
 - Implement search and filtering for service requests
 - Add file upload functionality
+- Menu header should be mobile responsive
-- Add more test cases
+- Add test cases
-- Add DAX caching for improved
+- Add DAX caching for improved performance
 - XSS Prevention: All user inputs are properly sanitized before being stored or displayed to prevent cross-site scripting attacks.

+## Miscellaneous

+- I didnot use the Amplify modal forms which are stored in ui-components folder.I have created create custom form component